FATStar14/DefectDetection/README.md

 # Cotton Fabric Defect Detection System

-This project is a **real-time fabric defect detection system** using OpenCV, Gradio, and machine learning (SVM with handcrafted features like LBP and Gabor filters).
+This project is a **real-time fabric defect detection system** using OpenCV, Gradio, and machine learning (SVM with features like LBP and Gabor filters).
 It's designed for integration with a camera-equipped conveyor belt to identify textile defects like **holes, tears, and stains**.

 > Developed by Group 1 – 12 STEM 8B, Far Eastern University High School Inc.
 > Built with references to GitHub contributors: `x-Ck-x`, `Prahmodh-Raj1`, and `tirthajyoti`.